Convex AI Workshop

 Replace

-return prompts;
+return prompts;with

 return await Promise.all(